k247tEK/archVM-Hyper-V/sharedFolders/README.md

 > Usershares is a feature that gives non-root users the capability to add, modify, and delete their own share definitions.

-Create a directory for usershares
+Create a folder for usershares

 ```console
 $ sudo mkdir /var/lib/samba/usershares
 ```

-Change the owner of the directory to `root` and the group to `sambashare`
+Change the owner of the folder to `root` and the group to `sambashare`

 ```console
 $ sudo chown root:sambashare /var/lib/samba/usershares
 ```

-Change the permissions of the `usershares` directory so that users in the group `sambashare` can create files.
+Change the permissions of the `usershares` folder so that users in the group `sambashare` can create files. <br>
 This command also sets [sticky bit](https://en.wikipedia.org/wiki/Sticky_bit), which is important to prevent users from deleting usershares of other users

 ```console
 $ sudo chmod 1770 /var/lib/samba/usershares